john-azzaro/Study-Mongoose/README.md

 <dl>
 <dd>

 A **virtual** allows you to manipulate properties in the schema object (which are stored in the database).
 In other words, it will let you take existing properties in your database to create a new property.
+Note that a virtual does not persist in the database, *it only exists logically* in the application and is not written anywhere in the documents collection.

 For example, look at the ```authorName``` property in our bookSchema, which is an object with two properties: ```firstName``` and ```lastName```.
 ```JavaScript